ricoswabii/ricoswabii.github.io/index.md

 <dl>
 <dt><a href="https://github.com/ricoswabii/do_it_app" target="_blank">Do it App</a></dt>
 <dd></dd>
-<dd>A simple Python command-line to-do list app where you can add, view, and remove tasks.
+<dd>└─>A simple Python command-line to-do list app where you can add, view, and remove tasks.
 Great for practicing basic file handling, user input, and program logic in Python.</dd>

-<dt><a href="https://github.com/ricoswabii/cybersec-lab" target="_blank">Personal Cybersecurity Operations Lab</a></dt>
+<dt><a href="https://github.com/ricoswabii/cybersec-lab" target="_blank">Personal CybersOps Lab</a></dt>
 <dd> </dd>
-<dd>Built and managed a personal cybersecurity lab for hands-on research in security operations, gaining practical experience in both offensive and defensive security methodologies.</dd>
+<dd>└─>Built and managed a personal cybersecurity lab for hands-on research in security operations, gaining practical experience in both offensive and defensive security methodologies.</dd>

 <dt><a href="https://github.com/ricoswabii/Detection_Lab" target="_blank">Security Event Simulation and Analysis Lab</a></dt>
 <dd> </dd>
-<dd>Conducted hands-on security event simulation and analysis in a controlled environment.
+<dd>└─>Conducted hands-on security event simulation and analysis in a controlled environment.
 Utilized Elastic SIEM for querying and investigating security incidents, enhancing skills in network security monitoring, threat detection, and incident response.</dd>

+<dt><a href="https://ricoswabii.github.io/" target="_blank">Network Segmentation & Firewall Lab</a></dt>
+<dd>└─>Configured segmented lab networks with VLANs, firewall rules, and traffic monitoring to enhance security posture.
+Tech used: pfSense, Cisco Packet Tracer, VirtualBox, Wireshark.</dd>

 <dt><a href="" target="_blank">Capture The Flag (CTF) Challenges</a></dt>
-<dd>Participated in Capture The Flag (CTF) challenges to strengthen hands-on cybersecurity skills in various domains.</dd>
+<dd>└─>Participated in Capture The Flag (CTF) challenges to strengthen hands-on cybersecurity skills in various domains.</dd>
 </dl>

 * * *